wrobstory/vincent/README.md

 ```
 ![Map](http://farm9.staticflickr.com/8543/8692026644_a1ee888398_z.jpg)

-I also have Vincent fully incorporated into a [fork](https://github.com/wrobstory/d3py) of Mike Dewar's [d3py](https://github.com/mikedewar/d3py), with a pull request to merge into the main repo.
-The intent is to keep Vincent and d3py moving together in development; eventually Vincent may get fully merged into d3py as the main development track.
+I also have Vincent incorporated into a [fork](https://github.com/wrobstory/d3py) of Mike Dewar's [d3py](https://github.com/mikedewar/d3py), with a pull request to merge into the main repo.

 For now, here is the syntax for using the d3py fork:
 ```python